dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 ### Changing name servers

-It's important to note that **we don't automatically point your domain to our name servers** when the transfer completes.
+**We don't automatically point your domain to our name servers** when the transfer completes.

 To avoid unexpected downtime and confusion, we don't change the domain name servers upon a successful transfer.
 When the domain is transferred to us, we will keep using the same name servers previously configured for the domain.